abhisekdutta507/documentation/javascript/differences-between-shallow-and-deep-copy-in-javascript/README.md

-# What is shallow copy in javascript?
+### What is shallow copy in javascript?

-## A shallow copy creates a new object or array and copies the primitive values of the original object or array's properties into it.
+A shallow copy creates a new object or array and copies the primitive values of the original object or array's properties into it.
 For non-primitive values (like objects or arrays), it copies the references.

-### GUIDE

 #### Example: